kHarshit/kHarshit.github.io/_posts/2019-03-22-layer-specific-learning-rates.md

 title: "Layer-specific learning rates"
 date: 2019-03-22
 categories: [Deep Learning]
+excerpt: "Why using different learning rates per layer in deep networks can compensate for vanishing gradients and improve transfer learning fine-tuning."
 ---

 ***Note:*** *This post answers the question I asked on Cross-Validated: [What are the benefits of layer-specific learning rates?](https://stats.stackexchange.com/q/397848/194589)*